Dynamic-Capital/Dynamic-Capital/docs/dhivehi-language-processing-playbook.md

 - Seed the shared utilities workspace with transliteration helpers (`tools/dhivehi/transliteration.ts`) so Storybook examples can rely on a vetted mapping and reverse conversions.
+- Add a QA harness that replays the open-source `div-transliteration` evaluation pairs via `evaluateTransliterationBenchmark` to surface accuracy and Levenshtein scores inside tooling dashboards.
+- Ship a reusable keyboard binding manifest (`tools/dhivehi/thaana-input-toolkit.ts`) so client apps can render virtual Thaana layouts, intercept key events, and replay sequences for QA scenarios.

 #### Checklist